-Note: The Capital Improvement Board outsources its security force and its food services personnel to outside contractors.
-Personnel figures for these activities are not included in this table.

-Note: Fluctuations can result from year to year due to the type of labor that is required and the amount of labor the CIB is able to secure on a contractual basiss.
+- 1) The Capital Improvement Board outsources its security force and its food services personnel to outside contractors.
+Personnel figures for these activities are not included in this table. - 2) Fluctuations can result from year to year due to the type of labor that is required and the amount of labor the CIB is able to secure on a contractual basis. - 3) The FTE number for Administrative employees have been changed from prior years' presentations due to a calculation correction.